Zurriyatt/Zurriyatt/README.md

 I focus on taking applications from **idea → architecture → implementation → security → deployment**.

-Rather than treating the frontend, backend, database, and integrations as isolated pieces, I approach applications as complete systems where the UI, business logic, data model, authentication, payments, and performance all need to work together.
+Rather than treating the frontend, backend, database, and integrations as isolated pieces, I approach applications as complete systems where the UI, business logic, data model, networking layer, authentication, payments, and performance all need to work together.

 ---